 Though the disease is rare, with the latest numbers from the National Institute of Health (NIH) estimating people only face a 0.04% chance of developing the cancer in their lifetime, it can still potentially affect millions.
 Research has estimated at least 20 million people could develop the disease, and millions of people around the world are exposed to asbestos each year.
 Those exposed may also face a number of other asbestos-related diseases, like lung cancer and asbestosis.

 In addition to its rarity, mesothelioma is often most commonly linked to its poor prognosis.
 Because of the latency period and nonspecific mesothelioma symptoms, diagnosis is often delayed.
 Reports have shown that mesothelioma patients on average survive 12 to 21 months, though survival rates have improved slightly in recent years because of clinical trials and new treatment options, like immunotherapy.
-Peritoneal mesothelioma in particular has seen much improved survival rates in recent years, with studies showing a 5-year survival of at least 50%.
-This progress is largely attributed to cytoreductive surgery plus HIPEC, a heated chemotherapy applied throughout the chest cavity.
+Peritoneal mesothelioma, in particular, has seen much-improved survival rates in recent years, with studies showing a 5-year survival of around 50%.
+This progress is largely attributed to cytoreductive surgery plus HIPEC, heated chemotherapy applied throughout the chest cavity.

 Malignant pleural mesothelioma, the most common form, has seen minimal progress, with the most recent survival statistics showing an improvement of only about 0.5% each year.
 As clinical trials continue to study these emerging mesothelioma treatments, as well as test new diagnostic methods, mesothelioma doctors hope to see life expectancy and survival rates continue to improve.